DhruvVasisht/DhruvVasisht/README.md

 ## 📖 About Me

-- 🎓 I'm a 2nd year student at [SRM University, Sonepat](https://srmuniversity.ac.in/).
+- 🎓 I'm a 3rd year student at [SRM University, Sonepat](https://srmuniversity.ac.in/).
-- 🌱 I’m currently learning **Web Development**.
+- 🌱 I’m currently Mastering in  **Problem Solving With Java Language**.
 - ⚡ Fun fact: I am A **Gamer**.
 - 👨‍💻 All of my projects are available at [https://github.com/DhruvVasisht](https://github.com/DhruvVasisht)